Module 2: Preventive health care and health surveillance

 Only a limited portion of shelter budgets is allocated for medical and surgical care of the animals, including vaccination, parasite treatment, well care, treatment of sick and injured animals, and spay/neuter surgery.
 Many times, little money is available for screening for infections such as FeLV/FIV in cats and heartworm in dogs.
 You have already learned how cost-to-benefit analyses are driving a shift in shelter policies for retroviral testing.
 What about heartworm testing of adult dogs?

-Review the Primary Diagnostic Screening section and the Heartworm Prevention section in the 2020 update of the American Heartworm Society Canine Heartworm Guidelines.
+Review the Primary Diagnostic Screening section and the Heartworm Prevention section in the 2024 American Heartworm Society Canine Heartworm Guidelines and Guideline Highlights.

 Key Takeaways for Canine Heartworm Diagnostic Testing

 Dogs with a negative heartworm antigen test and positive microfilaria test should be re-tested using heat-treated serum samples.
-Heat-treating serum samples prior to antigen testing increases the sensitivity of heartworm detection by releasing antigen bound in immune complexes.
-In these cases, the heartworm antigen test is usually positive for the heat-treated samples.
+For these cases, heat-treating serum samples prior to antigen testing increases the sensitivity of heartworm detection by releasing antigen bound in immune complexes., and the heartworm antigen test converts to a positive result.
 This reinforces the importance of routine microfilaria testing when screening dogs for heartworm infection.

-The AHS Guidelines recommend year-round administration of heartworm-preventive drugs to all dogs.
+The AHS Guidelines and ASV Heartworm Management position statement recommend year-round administration of heartworm-preventive drugs to all dogs regardless of geographical location.
 This includes dogs in shelters.
+Shelters that cannot test all age-appropriate dogs should still provide year-round prevention to these dogs.
 The FDA-approved heartworm preventives currently marketed (ivermectin, milbemycin oxime, moxidectin, and selamectin) belong to the macrocyclic lactone (ML) class of drugs.
-These drugs are highly protective against infection when given according to label instructions.
+These drugs are highly protective against infection and safe when given according to label instructions.